 • Associate – attorneys with less than 3 years of legal experience

-• Pupil – Rutgers School of Law-Newark students nominated by criminal law professors
+• Pupil – Rutgers Law School students nominated by criminal law professors

 If you have any questions, please feel free to contact us.